10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 If you’re from a country or culture where restaurants are non-smoking, you’re in for a shock in Bulgaria.

-Our focus is on local and authentic dishes and the best places to try them is in traditional Bulgarian restaurants.
+Our focus is on local and authentic dishes, and the best places to try them are in traditional Bulgarian restaurants.

-For example, one evening while dining at an outdoor restaurant in Bansko, we sat down at a table for two.
+For example, one evening while dining at an outdoor restaurant in Bansko, a group of Bulgarians with six adults and two toddlers sat down at a table next to us.

 It was particularly fascinating to watch the skill involved in chewing food between puffs of smoke.

-Although there were children at the table and food on the plates, the smoking was ongoing.
+Although there were young children at the table and food on the plates, the smoking continued.

-Be prepared to deal with the smoke at traditional restaurants (typically referred to as Mehana), and sometimes even indoors.
+Be prepared to deal with the smoke at traditional Bulgarian restaurants, and sometimes even indoors.

-When it comes to eating at Bulgarian restaurants, adjust your expectations about the service.
+When it comes to eating at Bulgarian restaurants, dial down your expectations about the service.

 We found the quality of service to vary greatly from one restaurant to another.
 And sometimes, between one waiter to another in the same place.